Table of Contents

 When Prophet Muhammad PBUH was to leave for the Battle of Badr, he stayed for a while in Masjid Suqya and offered his prayers after performing Wudu from Suqya well.
 Recommended: 6 facts about the Masjid Suqya and Suqya well

-6-The Prophet (PBUH) asked his followers to get to the caravan.
+Prophet Muhammad S.A.W asked his followers to get to the caravan.
 An army of 300 men (estimated figures lie between 313 and 317).
-The army only had 2 horses and 70 camels with them.
+It is a fact worth noting that in the battle of Badr, Muslims had only 2 horses and 70 camels with them.
 The army had men belonging to the Muhajirs (the immigrants) and the Ansars.

 The Immigrants were 86 in number while the rest were supporters belonging to the tribes named Awas and Khazraj.

-7-The Muslim army was divided into two by the Prophet (PBUH).
-The first group was of Muhajirin who were led by Hazrat Ali ibn Abi Talib and the second group was the supporters who were led by Saad ibn Muadh-
+The Muslim army was divided into two by Prophet Muhammad S.A.W.
+The first group was of Muhajirin who were led by Hazrat Ali ibn Abi Talib and the second group was the supporters who were led by Saad ibn Muadh.

 He had changed the route and had given a rescue call in Makkah.
 The Quraish, on the call of Abu Sufyan, prepared an army of 1300 men, 100 horses and a significant number of camels.
 Abu Jahl led the army.

-9-Abu Sufyan had sent the message of his safe return, yet Abu Jahl did not return.
+Another lesser known fact about the battle of Badr is that even Quraish didn’t want to fight it.
+Abu Sufyan had sent the message of his safe return, yet Abu Jahl did not return.
 The arrogant leader did not allow his army to return.
 The Bani Zahrah tribe refused to obey him and the 300 men from the very tribe departed.
-The rest, 1000 men, were motivated for a war.
+The rest, 1000 men, was motivated for a war.

-10-The Prophet (PBUH) was informed of the whole situation, he asked the Ansar for their advice.
+Prophet Muhammad S.A.W was informed of the whole situation, he asked the Ansar for their advice.
 The Ansar who were under the leadership of Saad ibn Muadh confirmed that they would stand by the Holy Prophet PBUH in the war.

-11-The Muslims thereby marched to the Badr and rushed to the wells.
-Allah SWT revealed to the Prophet that Muslims shall emerge victoriously.
+The Muslims thereby marched Badr and rushed to the wells.
+Many Muslims don’t know the fact that Allah SWT revealed to the Prophet that Muslims shall emerge victoriously in the battle of Badr.
 This gave strength to the small number of the Muslim army.
-Whereupon the Prophet (PBUH) broke the news that Allah had promised victory for them.
+Whereupon Prophet Muhammad S.A.W broke the news that Allah had promised victory for them.

 When the Quraish arrived with a huge army, Allah assured the Holy Prophet PBUH that the hearts of disbelievers would be filled with fear and Allah would help the Muslims by sending down an army of angels.